ham04/imz-lab/README.md

 If you want to run the solutions:

 1. Run Eclipse

 2. Choose File -> Import -> Existing Maven Project -> <Specify your root directory>

-3. In the Package Explorer choose hello_world -> src/main/java -> hello_world -> MyMain.java
+3. In the Package Explorer choose styk_imz -> src/main/java -> styk_imz -> ConsoleInterp.java
-4. Click Ctrl + F11 to Run
+ Click Ctrl + F11 to Run